top of page

 A solar charge controller is a device which keeps our leisure batteries from overcharging by regulating the voltage and current coming from the campervan solar panels.
 It converts the powerful electricity from our solar panels into electricity our leisure batteries can use.

-A solar charge controller ensures that the voltage and amperage matches the expecting charge stage of the battery.
-It is paramount that it does its job correctly.
-For example, if we had a campervan solar panel installation with four panels wired in series (74.4V) wired directly to our leisure batteries, the sulphuric acid would begin to boil and we could be in for a very, very dangerous time indeed.
+A good solar charge controller ensures that the voltage and amperage matches the charge stage of the battery.
+It is paramount that it does its job correctly to avoid dangerous battery overcharging, leaks, and fires.

 There are two types of solar charge controllers: MPPTs (Maximum Power Point Tracking) and PWMs (Pulse Width Modulation).